volatiletech/sqlboiler/README.md

       --struct-tag-casing string   Decides the casing for go structure tag names. camel, title, alias or snake (default "snake")
   -t, --tag strings                Struct tags to be included on your models in addition to json, yaml, toml
-      --tag-ignore strings         List of column names that should have tags values set to '-' (ignored during parsing) --templates strings          A templates directory, overrides the bindata'd template folders in sqlboiler --version                    Print the version
+      --tag-ignore strings         List of column names that should have tags values set to '-' (ignored during parsing) --templates strings          A templates directory, overrides the embedded template folders in sqlboiler --version                    Print the version
       --wipe                       Delete the output folder (rm -rf) before generation to ensure sanity
 ```